tango-controls-hdbpp/hdbpp-timescale-project/README.md

 Additional documentation is stored in the doc folder, and indexed on its [README](doc/)

 Some of the information assumes familiarity with TimescaleDb terms and technologies.
-Please to TimescaleDb [documentation](www.timescaledb.com) for more information.
+Please go to TimescaleDb [documentation](www.timescaledb.com) for more information.

 ## Cloning